linehan/Dodo/README.md

-# DOMO (DOM Operator)
+# Dodo
+## The Wikimedia PHP DOM Document Library

-Domo is an effort to port [Domino.js](https://github.com/fgnass/domino) to PHP 7, in order to provide a more performant and spec-compliant DOM library than the DOMDocument PHP extension, which is built on [libxml2](www.xmlsoft.org).
+Dodo is an effort to port [Domino.js](https://github.com/fgnass/domino) to PHP 7, in order to provide a more performant and spec-compliant DOM library than the DOMDocument PHP extension, which is built on [libxml2](www.xmlsoft.org).

 ## Usage